Welcome to our participatory engagement platform for Advancing Data Justice Research and Practice

 The objective of this project is to fill a gap in data justice research and practice and provide resources that help policymakers, practitioners, and impacted communities gain a broader understanding of data governance.
 This includes considerations of equity and data justice informed by affected communities, one which encompasses questions of access to, and visibility and representation in, data used in the development of AI/ML systems.

 Your comments and feedback matter.
-The project aims to provide (a) an assessment of the current state of research in this area and the identification of gaps in order to create a forward looking research agenda and (b) a preliminary guide for three target audiences–policymakers, developers, and communities affected by AI/ML systems–consisting of practical questions to consider in their practice, use, and experience of AI/ML systems, specifically in consideration of realising the 2030 Sustainable Development Goals.
+The project aims to provide (a) an assessment of the current state of research in this area and the identification of gaps in order to create a forward looking research agenda and (b) a preliminary guide for three target audiences—policymakers, developers, and communities affected by AI/ML systems—consisting of practical questions to consider in their practice, use, and experience of AI/ML systems, specifically in consideration of realising the 2030 Sustainable Development Goals.
 We will engage individuals and civil society organisations in the development of each project deliverable.
-These preliminary findings will be showcased on the Global Partnership on AI’s 2021 Summit (expected to take place November 11-12th 2021).
+The findings from decidim will be integrated into the final literature review and preliminary guides.

 We wish to create a safe environment on this platform.
 All participants are expected to have read the informed consent form and code of conduct, as well as agreed to both, before participating on this platform.